ljaaskela/velk-platform/velk-render/docs/render-backend-architecture.md

 The `root_constants` field carries up to 128 bytes of data that gets pushed directly to the shader via push constants (Vulkan) or `setBytes` (Metal).
 128 bytes is Vulkan's guaranteed minimum push constant size.

-In practice, we use 8 of those bytes: a single GPU pointer to a `DrawDataHeader` in the per-frame staging buffer.
+In practice only 8 of those bytes are used: a single GPU pointer to a `DrawDataHeader` in the per-frame staging buffer.
 The shader dereferences this pointer to reach all its data.

 Why 128 bytes and not just 8?
 For simple draws that need very little data (a fullscreen clear, a debug line), the shader can read everything directly from push constants without an extra indirection through a GPU buffer.